How We Learn

 Our aim is to deepen their knowledge and enhance their skills, despite how broad or limited their life experiences may be.
 The children also contribute to their own learning by demonstrating their interests when choosing their own learning.

-We recognise that reading is an important key to all other learning.
-Quality phonic sessions are taught daily using the whole school approach of Letters and Sounds with children’s, telling stories and rhymes.
+We recognise that reading is fundamental to all other aspects of learning.
+Whole class phonics is taught each day, using Sounds-Write.
+In addition, we instil a love of reading through story telling and sharing our love of books.l.
 We encourage parents to read with their child and to recognise the importance of reading to their child to promote an enjoyment and love of reading.
 We also recognise that children need a vast range of vocabulary in order to succeed in life.

 Our partnerships with parents is key; we keep parents informed.
 We also meet regularly with them to ensure children’s transition through the Early Years and into school is happy allowing them to reach their potential.
 Individualised support and next steps are shared between parents and practitioners.
 This includes transition days, home visits, stay and play sessions, parent workshops, learning journeys, questionnaires, reports and parent consultations as well as more frequent informal communication.
 Parents are encouraged to share their child’s success at home through using the ‘Proud Clouds’ and in Reception, the children have Home Challenges and Achievements books.